posthtml/posthtml/README.md

 #### Tag

 An html tag.
+Must have a `name` property with the tag name.
 Can optionally have an `attributes` property, which is an object with the key being a `string`, and the value being either a `string` or `code` type, or an array of multiple.
 Can also optionally have a `content` property, which can contain a full AST.

 ```js
 {